-The large plethora of intelligent technologies has penetrated into various industries in the age of information.
-Healthcare being no exception, has witnessed the rapid integration of artificial intelligence (AI) over the last few years.
+The large plethora of intelligent technologies have penetrated into various industries in the age of information.
+Healthcare being no exception has witnessed the rapid integration of artificial intelligence (AI) over the last few years.

 With the healthcare and hospitalization industry bracing up for several changes, it is time to have a look into the AI applications that are already in use.
 From cancer and radiology to risk assessment of chronic diseases, artificial intelligence has leveraged the industry to a significant extent.

 As the industry strides ahead, the volume of data continues to increase at a staggering pace.
-While carrying out CT scans, X-rays, analysing tests and carrying out other mundane tasks like data entry, AI can make the process simplified.
+While carrying out CT scans, X-rays, analyzing tests, and carrying out other mundane tasks like data entry, AI can make the process simplified.

 In the healthcare industry, compiling and evaluating information like past history and medical records generally constitute the first step.
 Integrating digital automation and artificial intelligence can simplify data management to a great extent.

-AI systems have been developed and deployed to analyse information, so that the medical practitioners can select the accurate, individually customized path of treatment.
+AI systems have been developed and deployed to analyze information so that the medical practitioners can select the accurate, individually customized path of treatment.
 The information required for processing may include the patient’s medical files.
 Coupled with clinical expertise and external research, the AI-integrated apps help in designing the treatment course.

 In the UK, apps like Babylon use AI to provide medical consultation to patients, based on common knowledge in medicine and personal medical history.
 The users simply need to report their symptoms, while the app uses speech recognition to compare the same against a database of ailments.
 Then the app recommends an action, based on the medical history of the patient.